Keynote Speakers

 “Implementing Viral Metagenomic Sequencing in Clinical Diagnostics: Validation and Experience"

-Dr. Michael Huber is the Head of Diagnostics and Development at the Institute of Medical Virology, University of Zurich, where he also leads the National Reference Centers for Retroviruses and Poliomyelitis.
+Michael Huber is the Head of Diagnostics and Development at the Institute of Medical Virology, University of Zurich, where he also leads the National Reference Centers for Retroviruses and Poliomyelitis.
 His work focuses on viral metagenomics and sequence-based analysis of viral infections, with extensive experience in diagnostic innovation, next generation sequencing, and laboratory medicine.
 He previously conducted research on neutralizing antibodies against HIV at The Scripps Research Institute in La Jolla and the University Hospital Zurich.

 Padraig Williams